 Note: Ensure that you capture the make, model and the serial number of all appliances, mechanicals (hot water heaters, furnaces, HVAC equipment etc.) and electronic equipment damaged by the flood.

 Ensure that you throw away items that pose a health risk, for example, perishable food, spills, and other harmful substances after taking pictures of them.
 Samples of other items like curtains, flooring, and furnishing should be kept for inspection.

-An adjuster is assigned to each claim and investigates insurance claims by visiting the site and inspecting damage.
+An adjuster is assigned to each claim and investigates insurance claims by visiting the property and inspecting damage.
 Based upon the inspection of damages your adjuster will work with you and the insurance company to determine the amount of damages that will be paid for your claim.